voorhoede/email-template-guide/docs/tips.md

 - Always use 6-digit hexadecimal color codes, some clients don't understand the 3-digit shorthand.
 - When using mediaqueries, make sure the properties inside have `!important` behind them, otherwise they will not overwrite the inlined styling.
+- Avoid using `em`, `rem` or any other 'exotic' unit.
+Always use `px` to avoid running into problems with older e-mail clients (and their old rendering engines).

 Some links to make your newsletter building less painfull: